apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

 **System Requirements**

   * Mac OS X version 10.6.8 or later
   * 100 MB of available disk space
   * iODBC 3.52.7 or later
+    The iodbc-config file in the `/usr/local/iODBC/bin` includes the version.
   * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
 Verify that a DNS entry was created on the client machine for the Drill node(s).
-If not, create the following entry in `/etc/hosts` for the Drill node(s):
+If necessary, create the following entry in `/etc/hosts` for the Drill node(s):
 `<drill-machine-IP> <drill-machine-hostname>`
 Example: `127.0.0.1 localhost`